August – October 2017

 The BIM inshore research vessel T Burke seen at the East pier on Friday evening.
 The boat is conducting the annual mussel survey along the Wicklow coast at the moment.
-If the areas are open we will see the arrival of mussel trawlers in the area.
+If the areas are opened, we will see the arrival of mussel trawlers.

 The sailing ship Pheonix leaves Wicklow bay early on the Bank holiday Monday morning after anchoring overnight.
 The ship operated by Square Sails in Cornwall has featured in many films over the years.
 She was built by Hjorne & Jakobsen at Frederikshavn, Denmark in 1929.
 For more details visit the website here

 We were delighted to meet the Ireland 360 crew as they set out from Wicklow harbour on Monday morning.
 The team are on an epic challenge to circumnavigate Ireland by Personal Water Craft in aid of Help for Heroes and the RNLI Lifeboats.
 Rory Mackenzie, who lost his leg in Iraq, will attempt to become the first one legged man to achieve this accompanied by Neil Laughton, Mark Shoosmith and Tim Maw.
 The team are being followed onshore by a dedicated logistics crew.